 Kent Fisher is an environmental health officer with more baggage than an airport carousel.
 He also runs an animal sanctuary at the foot of the South Downs in East Sussex.

-One September morning, he investigates a fatal work accident at Tombstone Adventure Park and discovers a murder.
+When he investigates a fatal work accident at Tombstone Adventure Park he discovers a murder.

 But that’s only the start of his problems.

 As an environmental health officer (EHO) with 40 years experience, I often thought we had the skills, connections and tenacity to solve murders.

 We’re law enforcement officers with powers of entry similar, and in some cases better than the police.
 We carry out complex investigations, ensure compliance with legal standards, and prosecute serious offenders.